hassans007/AlgorithmAndDataStructure_Final_Portfolio_Code1/README.md

-Algorithm and Data Structure Practical_11 Java Project
+## Algorithm and Data Structure Practical_11 Java Project

-## Project Overview
 This project simulates the scheduling and cancellation of talks within a conference.
 The conference consists of multiple sessions, each taking place in a designated room.
 Each session can host multiple talks, which are scheduled based on their start time.
 Talks can be scheduled, and if necessary, canceled.
 The project includes three primary classes: `Conference`, `Session`, and `Talk`.

 ## Classes Overview